Cosmic Shear as a Probe of Galaxy Formation Physics: Conclusions

 Furthermore, there currently exist models for baryonic effects on clustering that contain parameters connected to specific physical processes, such as halo expansion or gas ejection (e.g.~\citealt{2015MNRAS.454.1958M,2015JCAP...12..049S}).
 Constraints on the PCs from our method could also be mapped onto constraints on such parameters, and could therefore help to inform our knowledge about the related processes, in a more detailed manner than a wholesale acceptance or rejection of an individual model.

 Finally, we note that even stronger constraints can likely be obtained by performing this kind of analysis on the combination of cosmic shear and other cosmological statistics.
-These include, for example, the cluster--mass correlation function, cluster Sunyaev-Zeldovich profiles, and galaxy--galaxy lensing.
-These may have significant additional power but introduce extra complexity in the modeling due for example to the need for a model for the cluster--halo connection in the first two cases and a bias model in the third case.
+These include, for example, the cluster--mass correlation function, cluster Sunyaev-Zeldovich profiles, correlations between weak lensing convergence and thermal Sunyaev-Zel'dovich maps~\citep{2014PhRvD..89b3508V,2015JCAP...09..046M,2015JCAP...10..047H}, and galaxy--galaxy lensing.
+These may have significant additional power but introduce extra complexity in the modeling due for example to the need for a model for the cluster--halo connection in the first two cases and a bias model in the fourth case.
 Regardless, we have shown that, if sub-arcminute measurements can be robustly made, the connection between cosmic shear and the overall clustering of matter can be exploited to turn cosmic shear into an important probe of the physics of galaxy formation.